toejough/imptest/README.md

 In the straightforward use cases, you only get to specify simple call/return behavior, with no guarantees about ordering, and you need to unset handlers for repeated calls for the same function.

 On the other hand, there's https://github.com/stretchr/testify/issues/741, which calls some of this out, and which is answered by the author with some additional syntax and functionality.
-I still found this somewhat confusing, overly verbose, and non-obvious that the functionality even existed, so I set out to see if I could do any better, mostly out of curiosity, and to learn.
-Having done so, I'm happy with what I came up with.
+I still found myself wondering if something with what I considered simpler syntax was possible, mostly out of curiosity, and to learn.